 This program, leading to a master of fine arts (MFA) in interdisciplinary studies, provides advanced training in music, dance, theatre, film, and visual arts.
 It furthers cross-disciplinary research, technical skill and artistic creativity, and the development of critical awareness of the relatedness of the arts both in contemporary society and in an historical perspective.
 The MFA degree is the standard qualifying degree for teaching at the post-secondary level.
 Courses provide flexibility to accommodate individual differences in background and artistic goals, with emphasis on the production of creative interdisciplinary work.
-The program is full time and two years in duration.
-It cannot be pursued part-time and has a residency requirement due to the nature of the artistic practice.
+The program cannot be pursued part-time and has a residency requirement due to the nature of the artistic practice.

+Applicants must satisfy the University admission requirements as stated in Graduate General Regulation 1.3 in the SFU Calendar.
 Applicants must hold a bachelor of fine arts (BFA) degree, or a bachelor of arts (BA) degree, or a bachelor of music (BMus) degree, or a bachelor of education (BEd) degree in one or more of the art disciplines, with a 3.0 cumulative grade point average (CGPA) or better.
-In special cases, a candidate may be admitted who does not satisfy this requirement but who either possesses comparable certification (an art school or conservatory diploma) or has exceptional experience as a practising artist.
+In special cases, a candidate may be admitted who does not satisfy this requirement but who either possesses comparable certification (an art school or conservatory diploma) or has exceptional experience as a practicing artist.

 Critical study of contemporary issues in the fine and performing arts, with emphasis on concerns common to diverse artistic disciplines and the interaction between art and society.
 Students with credit for FPA 811 may not take this course for further credit.